Saturday, April 30, 2016

 Narcissus.
 Donald Hutchinson photo

 This Narcissus Blog post is the second in a series that relates to the exemplary woodwork being done with the exterior poplar frames by Museum member/volunteer, Lary Shaffer.
 The exterior poplar frames hold the mahogany sash/frames that contain the ornate leaded stained glass windows that are above each passenger window.
-The image above shows the one single passenger window that is on each side of the number 2 end of the Narcissus.
-All the other exterior poplar frames are larger and each spans a pair of passenger windows.
+The image above shows the single passenger window that is on each side of the number 2 end of the Narcissus.
+All the other exterior poplar frames are larger, and each spans a pair of passenger windows.
 Lary is working on the poplar frames in his Scarborough Marsh Fine Furniture woodworking shop.

-Click Here to view the first post in this series and to see Lary's bio.
+Click Here: to view the first post in this series and to see Lary's bio.

 Lary Shaffer assessed a board of reclaimed vintage Poplar in his